phoenixframework/phoenix/guides/components.md

 > **Requirement**: This guide expects that you have gone through the [request life-cycle guide](request_lifecycle.html).

 The Phoenix endpoint pipeline takes a request, routes it to a controller, and calls a view module to render a template.
 The view interface from the controller is simple – the controller calls a view function with the connections assigns, and the function's job is to return a HEEx template.
 We call any function that accepts an `assigns` parameter and returns a HEEx template a *function component*.

-Function components are defined with the help of the [`Phoenix.Component`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html) module.
+> The Phoenix framework is designed for HTML applications, JSON APIs, GraphQL endpoints, etc. For this reason, all of the functionality related to HTML rendering comes as part of two separate packages:
+>
+> * [`phoenix_html`](https://hexdocs.pm/phoenix_html) - defines the building blocks for writing HTML safely.
+In your project, you'll interact primarily with the `Phoenix.HTML` module, which is imported by default in all templates
+>
+> * [`phoenix_live_view`](https://hexdocs.pm/phoenix_live_view) - a library for rich, real-time user experiences with server-rendered HTML.
+While LiveView provides several abstraction for building collaborative and dynamic applications, it also defines the `HEEx` template language, function components, and JS commands, which brings powerful abstractions for all kinds of server-rendered HTML applications

+In this chapter, we will recap how components are used and dig deeper to discover new use cases.

+## Function components

 Function components are the essential building block for any kind of markup-based template rendering you'll perform in Phoenix.
 They serve as a shared abstraction for the standard MVC controller-based applications, LiveView applications, layouts, and smaller UI definitions you'll use throughout other templates.

-In this chapter, we will recap how components were used in previous chapters and find new use cases for them.

-## Function components
+Their documentation is available in [the `Phoenix.Component` module](https://hexdocs/phoenix_live_view/Phoenix.Component.html).

 At the end of the Request life-cycle chapter, we created a template at `lib/hello_web/controllers/hello_html/show.html.heex`, let's open it up: